alkue-com/acid/README.md

 # acid 0.1.0

-GitHub Action to deploy and delete Azure Container Instances.
+GitHub Action used to deploy and delete one-off Azure Container Instances.

+Use:
+- This is for short-running internal workloads, not generic web server deployer.
+- Container gets only private IP.
+The virtual network and the subnet must exist.
+- Due to private only networking, only Linux Docker workloads are supported.

+Azure login with OpenID Connect is not currently supported for this action.

 ## Setup

-Azure login with OpenID Connect is not currently supported for this action.

 Create a service principal in Azure: